Explore Sicily our Tips for your Holidays

 Alternatively, you may enjoy looking out for signs of the past.
 Perhaps architecture is what appeals to you, watching out for signs of a long-since-gone Sicily that still can be seen in the modern world – but only if you look for them.
 It could be something as simple as finding a small stretch of coastline that seems to have remained undiscovered by your fellow tourists: somewhere you can stretch out, relax and call your own, if only for a day.

 It is this Sicily that appeals so much to many people who visit each year.
-While tourism has been a significant source of income for the island for decades, it is still far from the tourism-heavy place some areas of mainland Italy have become.
-Many would be thankful for that.
+While tourism has been a significant income source for the island for decades, it is still far from the tourist-heavy place some areas of mainland Italy have become.
+Many would-bes were thankful for that.

 There is an opportunity here to see Sicily for what it is: a charming place with character, passion, a respect for the past and an eye on the future and is there any other Sicily you would rather see than this?